 His expansive portfolio ranges from shooting advertising campaigns for mega-brands including Apple, Nike and Red Bull, working with athletes including Tony Hawk and Serena Williams, and collaborating with global icons including Lady Gaga and Richard Branson.

 The founder of online community CreativeLive, Chase will inspire attendees at The Photography Show to harness their creativity, delving into his wealth of experience as a photographer, entrepreneur and creator.
-Catch him on the Super Stage on Saturday 14 March at 1.15pm.

 Five quick questions with Chase Jarvis

 1. You shoot varied and diverse images including sport, lifestyle and street scenes – plus landscapes, still life and Polaroids.
 How do you maintain consistency so an audience can still identify with your work?

 It's important to develop your own personal style through repetition and volume.
 If your personal style is well developed and you know who you are and what kind of photos you want to make, then it becomes second nature.
 You could only ever do you.

 2. How does your weekly podcast influence you as a person and a photographer?